Eclipse openPASS Working Group Charter

-Steering Committee member representatives shall serve in such capacity until their removal by their respective appointing member organization or as otherwise provided for in this charter.
+Steering Committee member representatives shall serve in such capacity until their removal and replacement by their respective appointing member organization or as otherwise provided for in this charter.

 Elected representatives shall each serve one-year terms and shall be elected to serve from April 1st to March 31st of each calendar year, or until their respective successors are elected and qualified, or as otherwise provided for in this charter.
 Procedures governing elections of representatives may be established pursuant to resolutions of the Steering Committee provided that such resolutions are not inconsistent with any provision of this charter.

 Place of Meetings